wpkelso/notes/history/India.md

 In 1947, Britain partitioned India into the state of India and the state of Pakistan, granting freedom to both of the states.
 The division, along the “Radcliffe Partition Lines,” were largely divided alongside religious majority lines.

 Immediately following the division, there were huge amounts of migration (Minorities migrating to their respective majority countries) and violence—especially in the west.

+### Creation of Linguistic States

+Helped to undercut separatism as regional cultural identities are given an important structural place _within_ the system.